Skip to content

 Offline protocols and drafts

-These items are visually distinguished from synchronized protocols.
+These items are visually distinguished from already saved protocols.
+More in offline mode.

 Protocol detail